SEAR: Simple and Efficient Adaptation of Visual Geometric Transformers for Unpaired RGB+Thermal 3D Reconstruction: Methodology

 While VGGT can be used to estimate RGB or thermal 3D scenes, estimated RGB-T scenes often result in two disjoint reconstructions (one per modality), misaligned in pose and scale (see \cref{fig:mm_point_clouds}).
 We hypothesize that this knowledge gap can be closed by fine-tuning the pretrained model, drastically reducing computational cost compared to retraining.

 We introduce a framework (see \cref{fig:thermo_vggt_architecture}) to adapt VGGT~\cite{wang2025vggt} for joint estimation of RGB and thermal intrinsic/extrinsic camera parameters and depth maps.
-We introduce three innovations: 1) Lightweight LoRA adapters in the AA module to bridge the domain gap between RGB and thermal inputs (\cref{sec:method:lora}).
-2) A learnable thermal camera token to capture modality-specific features (\cref{subsec:feature_extraction}).
-3) A batching strategy designed to prevent the model from relying on RGB-T image correspondences (\cref{sec:training_procedure}).
-Our method enables RGB-T scene reconstruction and camera pose estimation with negligible memory and inference overhead.
+We introduce two innovations: 1) Lightweight LoRA adapters in the AA module to bridge the domain gap between RGB and thermal inputs (\cref{sec:method:lora}) 2) A batching strategy designed to prevent the model from relying on RGB-T image correspondences (\cref{sec:training_procedure}).
+This simple, albeit effective, methodology, combined with a small amount of training data (\cref{sec:dataset}), enables RGB-T scene reconstruction and camera pose estimation from unpaired multimodal RGB and thermal images, with negligible memory and inference overhead.